myungjoon/SGCNN/README.md

 # Pretrained Model

 To use pretrained model for predictions of adsorption energy, you can simply use [pretrained.py](https://github.com/myungjoon/SGCNN/blob/master/pretrained.py).
-This python file reads 'test.txt' and writes results on 'test_result.txt'
+This python file reads 'test.txt' and writes results on 'result.txt'